DataSeer/dataseer-web/README.md

 The development of dataseer-ml is supported by a [Sloan Foundation](https://sloan.org/) grant, see [here](https://coko.foundation/coko-receives-sloan-foundation-grant-to-build-dataseer-a-missing-piece-in-the-data-sharing-puzzle/)

-DataSeer-Web is distributed under [MIT license](https://opensource.org/licenses/MIT), copyright Aspiration.
+dataseer-Web is distributed under [Apache2 license](https://www.apache.org/licenses/LICENSE-2.0).